XanD0K/cs50p/README.md

 # cs50p - Introduction to Programming with Python

-Using 'cs50p' course to train git commands.
+I'm using 'cs50p' course to practice git commands.

 This repository contains all lectures' notes and psets' submissions.